 Great!
 We got exactly the answer we were expecting to get: 1001, or 9.
 Adding sure was fun, so let’s try doing something else.
 Let’s say we take that sequence of bits, 01001, and shift every bit one place to the left.
 Now, we’ll get a sequence that looks like 10010.
 Turns out this is the binary representation of 18, which just so happens to be 9 × 2.
 Coincidence?
 Let’s do the same thing with another random sequence of bits….
 0101001 looks good to me.
 In decimal, this is the value 41.
 Let’s shift every bit to the left again, which gives us 1010010.
 This is in fact the number 82, which is again twice our original value.

-It turns out that shifting bits to the left is equivalent to doubling the number!
-If we shift bits to the left n times, then we'll double our number n times.
+It turns out that shifting each bit of a binary number one place to the left is equivalent to doubling the number!
+If we shift bits to the left n times, then we’ll double our number n times.
 Put another way, shifting bits left n times is the same as multiplying the number by 2n.
 What about shifting bits in the other direction, to the right?
 As you might have guessed, this the same as cutting the number in half n times, or dividing by 2n.

 So, why is this useful?
 As you probably learned in grade school, multiplying two large numbers together is a difficult and time-consuming thing to do.
-It's similarly relatively time-consuming for your computer to do the same.
-However, it's pretty easy for computers (and us!) to shift the bits of a binary number to the left or to the right.
-So, this can make the process of multiplying large numbers much more efficient!
+Turns out your computer feels the same way, as multiplication is an “expensive” operation for your computer to perform.
+However, it’s pretty easy for computers (and us!) to shift the bits of a binary number to the left or to the right.
+So, shifting bits can make the process of multiplying large numbers much more efficient!

 Negative Numbers in Binary

-All of the numbers we've looked at so far have been greater than zero.
+All of the numbers we’ve looked at so far have been greater than zero, or positive.
 We can, though, use binary to represent negative numbers as well.
 One approach would be to use the first bit in a binary number to designate whether the number is positive, which is called the sign-and-magnitude method.
 In this representation, 0001 would be a positive 1, while 1001 would be a -1.
-This works, but there are a few problems with this approach.
+This works, but there are a few problems with this technique.
 First, it seems kinda wasteful to dedicate an entire bit just to representing whether or not the number is positive or negative.
 Second, this representation has multiple ways of expressing zero!
-For example, both 0000 and 1000 are interpreted as zero, even though -0 doesn't make any sense.
-That's gonna get pretty confusing!
-Finally, this representation doesn't allow for addition, which seems like it might be... a good thing to support.
+For example, both 0000 and 1000 are interpreted as zero, even though -0 doesn’t make any sense.
+That’s gonna get pretty confusing!
+Finally, this representation doesn’t allow us to add numbers together, which seems like it might be… a good thing to support.
 For example, 1001 + 0001 = 1010, which is like saying 1 - 1 = -2.
 Oops.

 Let’s try a different way of representing negative numbers called two’s complement.
 This will feel a bit weird at first, but you’ll have to trust me on this one.
 Suppose we want to represent the number -5 using two’s complement.
 We’ll start with positive 5, which is simply 0101 in binary.
 First, we’ll flip all of these bits: every 0 will become a 1, and every 1 will become a 0.
 This gives us 1010.
 Now, we’ll add 1 to this number, which gives us 1011.
 This is the two’s complement representation of 5.
 To convert back to a decimal, we’ll use the exact same process as before, but now, the leftmost place (and only the leftmost place) will be a negative number rather than a positive number.
 In our example, rather than having an 8s place as we did before, we’ll now have a -8s place, followed by the 4s place, 2s place, and 1s place that we’re already used to.
 So, using two’s complement, the decimal value of 1011 is: